noeliavt/UFOs/README.md

 </p>

 ## 3. Summary
-One of the drawbacks is that the user does not know all the possible parameters to use for filtering the information.
+* One of the drawbacks is that the user does not know all the possible parameters to use for filtering the information.
-In order to address this would be replace the input fields by drop-down lists including all filter values. also we can include a  button to clear the filters
+* In order to address this would be replace the input fields by drop-down lists including all filter values, also we can include a  button to clear the filters